bayesian-object-tracking/getting_started/README.md

 roslaunch dbrt_example launch_example_gpu.launch
 ```

-If CUDA is not being used, you can start the CPU based setup instead:
+If CUDA is not being used, you can start the CPU based setup instead (note that the tracking performance is significantly better with the GPU version):
 ```bash
 roslaunch dbrt_example launch_example_cpu.launch
 ```
-Note that the tracking performance is significantly better with the GPU version.

 This will start the data playback, the visualization and the robot tracker.
 You should see a point cloud in white, the robot model using only joint
-encoders in red, and the corrected robot model in blue.
+encoders in red, and the corrected robot model (fusing joint encoders and depth images) in blue.
 It should be visible
 that the blue robot model is significantly better aligned with the point cloud than
 the red one.